binn/blog.bin.moe/about.md

 title: About
 ---

 Hi there!
-My name is Sarmad Wahab, but I like to go by **bin**.
-I'm a C# developer and I do most of my work in web development.
+My real name is *Sarmad Wahab*, but I prefer to go by **bin**.
+I'm a 16 year old C# developer weeb male living in New York.
+I do most of my work in web development.
 My specific areas of interest are .NET Core and ASP.NET Core.
+I also like a good haul of modern physics and astronomy.
+My main interest is anime and Japan.

 I also know JavaScript and I'm getting into Java and TypeScript.
 I still try to prefer C# in any situation.